siriusctrl/UniPublic/CS/week9.md

     - Dynamic time division
     - Still need a way to make reservations
   - Polling
-    - Central controller asks each slave whether they have data to transmit
+    - Central controller asks each one whether they have data to transmit
   - Token passing
     - One node at a time has permission to transmit
     - After transmission, there permission is passed to the next node